danvk/aoc2024/README.md

 It's kind of weird how restricted "when" clauses are in comprehensions in Elixir.

+## Day 24

+Part 1 doesn't seem too bad.
+First instinct was to push forward but on second thought maybe I'll work backwards from the outputs and memoize.
+My guess is that part 2 is going to ask for the smallest input that produces 2024 as an output.

 ## Things to try in Elixir before this is done

 - Learn about macros.